 Medical emergency services in New York are generally classified as one of two types: (1) Advanced Life Support (ALS), requiring trained Paramedics and typically transport to a hospital; or (2) Basic Life Support (BLS), requiring the attention of trained Emergency Medical Technicians (EMT) and only sometimes transport to a hospital.

-When a BLS emergency requires a transport to a hospital, the Greenburgh Police, as our local police provider, calls for an ambulance.
-The ambulance travels from Route 119 in Greenburgh to the local Edgemont emergency pick up.
+Either GFD or GPD personnel with EMT certification can provide BLS services.
+When a BLS emergency requires a transport to a hospital, the GPD—as the local agency with “primacy”— calls for an ambulance.
+The ambulance itself (funded Town-wide, as described above, and available to Edgemont regardless of incorporated status) travels from its home base on Route 119 in Greenburgh to the local Edgemont emergency pick up.

 What happens to our BLS services if Edgemont incorporates and becomes a Village?

-And what if a BLS emergency needs transport to a hospital?
+What if a BLS emergency needs transport to a hospital?